Case Western Reserve University School of Law

 Case Western Reserve University School of Law is the law school of Case Western Reserve University in Cleveland, Ohio.
 It was one of the first schools accredited by the American Bar Association.
 It is a member of the Association of American Law Schools (AALS).
 It was initially named for Franklin Thomas Backus, a justice of the Ohio Supreme Court, whose widow donated $50,000 to found the school in 1892.

 According to Case Western Reserve's official 2018 ABA-required disclosures, 65.9% of the Class of 2018 obtained full-time, long-term, bar passage-required employment nine months after graduation, excluding solo-practitioners, ranking 114th out of 200 ABA-approved law schools.

+History

+Case Western University was formed in a merger of Western Reserve University and the Case School of Applied Science.